PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 This document will help you to setup AsyncDR and replicate a git repository (namespace) to a remote cluster.
 In this setup you will need two Portworx clusters accessible using kubectl.
 One will be your source cluster and another will be destination (remote cluster).
 Once the repository is replicated to the destination cluster, a clone of the replica namespace will be created as a new namespace.

 >Note: We are creating the clone because we can not directly use the remote replica.
 It remains in the standby state.
 Portworx needs all the PVCs free on destination site because it will be syncing data as per the schedule policy.
-So as a workarround we create a secondary namespace using the PX-Clone to make the repository accessible.
+So as a workaround we create a secondary namespace using the PX-Clone to make the repository accessible.

 ## Prerequisites: